Follower Growth Benchmarks by Platform (And Why You're Growing Slower in 2026)

-In this guide, we break down current follower growth benchmarks across major platforms like Instagram, TikTok, YouTube, Twitter (X), and LinkedIn.
-Using platform reports, real campaign data, and creator trends, we’ll explain what’s changed, where growth is still happening, and what you can do to keep scaling your audience.
+This guide breaks down current follower growth benchmarks across major platforms like Instagram, TikTok, YouTube, Twitter (X), and LinkedIn.
+Using platform reports, real campaign data, and creator trends, this guide explains what’s changed, where growth is still happening, and what you can do to keep scaling your audience.

 Follower growth isn’t what it used to be, and there are several reasons behind it: